mini-pw/PvSTATEM/README.md

 ### 🟡 *Semi-release* version

-The package is still in a *semi-release* version and new functionalities are being added.
-We plan to finish this stage of development by the end of 2024, by adding summary reports, quality control tools comparing multiple plates, and different normalisation methods.
+The package is still in a *semi-release* version, and new functionalities are being added.
+We plan to finish this stage of development by the end of 2024 by adding summary reports, quality control tools comparing multiple plates, and different normalisation methods.

 ## Installation